huditech/lag-metrics/installation/installation-via-bicep.md

 }
 ```

-This requires the Event Hub connection string, the storage account connection string,
+The input parameters are:

+* the connection string of the Event Hub you want to monitor
-the application insights connection string and the container name that holds checkpoints/offsets.
+* the connection string of the Azure Storage Account in which offsets are stored
+* the container name within the Azure Storage Account in which checkpoints/offsets are stored
+* the connection string of your Application Insights in which the metrics should be stored

-See the bottom section on how these might be defined via Bicep and how to extract
-the connection strings.
+See the bottom section on how these might be defined via Bicep and how to extract the connection strings.

 ## Bicep file for Lag Metrics (Kafka API)